Connor-Miller/loot/docs/adr/0028-git-interop-bridge.md

   (out-of-scope) public projection.
 - New surface: a `loot ferry` verb, a git2 dependency, `.loot/git-mirror/` in RepoStore, and the identity map + SSH signing config.

+## Amendment (#288): a change's tree is a full manifest, never an ancestry overlay

+Hit live 2026-07-16: the reconcile merge `d3ca4b8` ("ferry: reconcile git main") resurrected `tools/loot-first.ps1` and `crates/loot-first/src/ledger.rs` — deleted months earlier on **every** line involved; neither merge parent held them — and the land published them to origin/main (cleaned up by PR #286).

+The bridge was innocent; the hole was under it, in loot-core.
+Every recorded change carries a **full** path→address manifest (snapshot, ingest and merge all record whole trees; deletion = absence from the child's manifest), but `ChangeGraph::tree_at`/`current_tree` computed a tip's tree by unioning every *ancestor's* tree child-wins — delta semantics no production node ever had.
+So every path ever deleted anywhere in the ancestry re-entered the computed tree, forever. `merge_tips` fed those polluted trees to the converge classifier, which saw the same stale address on both sides ("untouched") and kept it; the merge's manifest carried the phantoms, and projection — which correctly diffs recorded manifests — faithfully published the resurrection.
+The merge *base* was never at fault: `common_ancestor_tree` always returned the ancestor's exact manifest.

+The fix makes the graph agree with what its recorders write: `tree_at` returns the change's own manifest; `current_tree` unions the **head** manifests only (the pre-dock multi-head view), never the ancestry.
+One classifier gap remains out of scope here: the converge rule has no deletion-vs-base case, so a path freshly deleted on *one* side since the fork is still re-adopted from the other (the same shape concurrent.md warns about for the adopt merge) — tracked separately.